 One of the factors that influences the price of our securities is the distribution yield on our securities (as a percentage of the price of our securities) relative to market interest rates.
-An increase in market interest rates, which have risen recently, may lead prospective purchasers of our securities to expect a higher distribution yield.
+An increase in market interest rates may lead prospective purchasers of our securities to expect a higher distribution yield.
 In addition, higher interest rates have increased our borrowing costs.
-As a result, higher market interest rates tend to cause the value of our securities to decrease.
+As a result, higher market interest rates could to cause the market price of our securities to decrease.